The Public Activities COVID-19 Direction is still in place.

-For cinemas, live theatre or any other live performance venues where patrons are in fixed seating, capacities can increase to 75% if patrons wear masks and for capacity at 50% masks are not required to be worn.
+For cinemas, live theatre or any other live performance venues and places of worship where patrons are in fixed seating, if over 75% of seats are occupied, patrons must wear masks.
+For capacity less than 75% of seats occupied, masks are not required to be worn.

 Do not visit aged care facilities if you:

 - have been directed by SA Police to self-quarantine

 - have a fever or symptoms of a respiratory infection such as a cough, sore throat or shortness of breath

 - have been in contact with: